How to fix ‘second monitor not displaying’ issue

 If your PC is struggling to find the secondary monitor, you can always manually search for it via the display settings tab.

-Start by right-clicking the desktop and selecting the ‘Display settings‘ tab.
-You should be able to see the above menu open up.
+Start by right-clicking the desktop and selecting the ‘Display settings‘ option.
+You should be able to see the menu open up.

 Once inside, simply click the ‘Detect‘ tab found next to the ‘Identify‘ button, underneath the display arrangement.